 Lexington has the means to fund the long-range goals of their economic development strategies.
 The following items are part of the long-term funding for economic development:

-LB840-Lexington voters renewed their sales tax for economic development in 2019 for another ten years.
-LB840 provides for the costs for staff, benefits, travel, contracted service providers (including Dawson Area Development), and all other costs associated with economic development efforts.
+LB840-Lexington voters first approved a program in 2000.
+Since that time, a program has been re-approved by voters for two additional 10-year terms, through 2030.
+The economic development program provides for the costs for travel, contracted service providers, and all other costs associated with economic development efforts.
 Lexington receives $167,500 from sales tax per year.
+The programs have a combined $4 Million in leverageable resources for future use.

-Investments-Lexington Development Corporation has made investments in land and buildings and currently receives crop rent and pasture rent as well as lease payments which have proven to be profitable for the organization.
+Investments-The City of Lexington Corporation has made investments in land and buildings and currently receives crop rent and pasture rent as well as lease payments which have proven to be profitable for the organization.
 Lexington receives $145,000 in rental payments per year.

-Reuse-Lexington has an active regional CDBG reuse fund, managed by DAD, the local NDO.

 REDLG-The City of Lexington has received two REDLG’s through USDA which was matched with LB840 funds.
-The combined loans total $720,000 which is available for revolving loans for business development.
+The revolving loan fund has over $755,000 of resources available to assist business development or retention.

-Lexington’s economic development budget is included as ATTACHMENT 6:
+Lexington’s economic development budgets for 2021 are included as ATTACHMENT 6:

 Part X. Labor Market Information and Efforts